Water Quality Indicators

-By measuring Biological Indicators using your senses of smell and sight you will be able to get some clues and symptoms of the health of a body of water along with the ecosystem that is supported by it without testing the water.
-Fish & insect activity on the edge, birdlife, surface color, or sheen.
+By measuring water quality indicators using your senses of smell & sight you will be able to get some clues & symptoms of the biological health of a body of water along with the ecosystem that is supported by it without testing using fish & insect activity on the edge, birdlife, surface color, or sheen on the water.

 In most areas all over the country, there are drainage creeks and retention ponds that relieve areas from flooding and groundwater that constantly change the ecosystem and if we’re not aware and know the symptoms, it can degrade them and make them sick.